U.K. Prime Minister Theresa May To Step Down June 7

 Updated at 5:49 a.m.
 ET

-Theresa May will step down as prime minister of the U.K. on June 7, she said Friday at 10 Downing Street.
+Theresa May will step down as prime minister of the United Kingdom on June 7, she said Friday at No. 10 Downing St.

 She came to the job in 2016 after U.K. voters backed plans to exit the European Union in a referendum.
 For the following three years, she attempted to navigate the difficult and complex process of making that happen.